TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 </div>

 ### Additional Resources
-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * Look over the latest Ruby API documentation on Arrays [here](http://ruby-doc.org/) by clicking on "Core API" and searching for "Array".
 There, you'll find the most up-to-date documentation on the various methods available to the Array object, along with explanations.
 * If you need a different take on Arrays, give this article by [zetcode](http://zetcode.com/lang/rubytutorial/arrays/)
 * Arrays also allow for **set operations**.
 Read about them [here](http://blog.endpoint.com/2011/06/using-set-operators-with-ruby-arrays.html).
 Don't worry about the simple bookshelf example.
 Classes and Rails will be covered later!

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+* What is an array and why is it useful?
+* What are two ways to create a new empty array?
+* What are some ways of accessing the elements in an array?
+* What are 3 ways to add data to an array?
+* How can you remove elements from an array?